Harold Lee Tichenor: Biography

 After 1982, Tichenor shifted from documentary to dramatic production, initially working as a production manager on half a dozen television movies, series and several feature films.
 In the mid 1980s, he began working as a dramatic television producer running the last two seasons of Danger Bay for CBC Television and the Disney Channel.
 In 1990 he and his partners, Gordon Mark, Jeff Cohen and Jayme Pfahl, formed Vancouver-based Crescent Entertainment and through that company produced programs and features for Viacom, ABC Television, Lifetime, CBC, CBS Television, Republic Pictures, Lionsgate Television and Warner Bros.
 In order to focus on his work as a writer, in 2003 Tichenor retired from active production and the management of Crescent Entertainment Ltd.

 In addition to writing for film and television Tichenor wrote two non-fiction books on the Point blanket in the Fur Trade history, as well as numerous articles on film history and the business of film.
 He taught film production at the University of Lethbridge and the Vancouver Film School and guest lectured at the University of British Columbia, the University of Victoria, and Capilano University.
 In 1973 he was one of the founding members of the Alberta Motion Picture Industry Association, serving on its board of directors until 1979.
 In addition, from 1976 to 1979 he served on the board of the Lethbridge Public Library and in 1978-1979 he was vice president of the Alberta Library Trustees Association.
 During the 1980s, he served on several Canada Council juries, was chair of the BC District Council of the Directors Guild of Canada, served for two years on the national board of the DGC, several terms on the board of the British Columbia Motion Picture Association, and in the 1990s he served on the national board of the Canadian Film and Television Production Association and was a Canadian representative on trade delegations to the United States, China and Hong Kong.
 During the late 1990s he was lead Canadian negotiator representing the CFTPA in British Columbia’s industry-wide labour negotiations.
 From 2000-2004 Tichenor served on the board of directors of the Banff Television Festival and in 2008 completed the final year of his second term as a member of the board of governors of that festival.

 Since 2006 Tichenor has been building and maintaining a private archive of studio production master tapes of primarily classical music.
 Drawing on its resources he has coproduced several rerelease compact discs of historic music recordings for the Alto and Parnassus labels.
+He is currently restoring and curating the Bartok Records master tape collection from the estate of Peter Bartok (1924-2020) in cooperation with Dr. Carl Leafstedt, Trinity University.

-Although several early films made by Tichenor are available through The Film-Makers' Cooperative the majority of his films were made during the past forty years in Canada.
-The masters of these films are archived at the Provincial Archives of Alberta, the Gatineau Preservation Centre of Archives Canada and the National Film Board of Canada.
+Although several early films made by Tichenor in Alaska are available through The Film-Makers' Cooperative the majority of his films were made after immigrating to Canada.
+The masters of these are archived at the Provincial Archives of Alberta, the Gatineau Preservation Centre of Archives Canada and the National Film Board of Canada.